 One species of Salvia that hummingbirds particularly love is the woody perennial Mountain Sage (Salvia microphylla), which offers a wide array of tempting rosy shades, including pinks, magentas, primary reds, and red-orange.

 Salvias, of course, don’t mind being buzzed by these tiny creatures that weigh no more than a penny.
 Hummingbirds are their best pollinators.
 Larger and more intrusive than bees, they collect more pollen from the blossoms.
 Hummingbirds help Salvias reproduce by inadvertently carrying pollen from one blossom to another.

-Insect pollinators have poor color vision and especially don’t notice red.
+Except for butterflies, insect pollinators have a narrow range of color vision and especially don’t notice red.
 They rely on strong floral smell to locate the flowers where they feed.
 Salvias, of course, are known more for the fragrance of their foliage than their flowers.
-This means insects may bypass the opportunity to forage in Salvias, leaving more Salvia nectar for hummingbirds.
+This means insects may bypass the opportunity to forage in red Salvias, leaving more sage nectar for hummingbirds.

 Hummingbirds are known for good recall of plants they have previously visited and found to be reliable sources of nectar.
 So they may associate the reds of Mountain Sage with a fine meal not to be missed.

 In constant overdrive, hummingbirds need lots of nectar.
 They flap their wings an average of 50 beats per second.
 Some species migrate thousands of miles, flying for hours at a time.
 So if you plant Mountain Sage in your garden, you are providing them with a good filling station.

 Bingeing on Nectar in Mountain Sage

 At Flowers by the Sea, we have noticed that although hummingbirds harvest nectar from all our Salvias, they prefer species from the Western Hemisphere.
 This may be due to the fact that the 328 known species of hummingbirds are, themselves, western species found only in the Americas.